mikemwai/massive/README.md

   pip install -r requirements.txt
 ```

 5. Extract the [dataset folder](dataset.rar) on your project folder.
+Use winrar to extract.

 ## Usage